andreasfrom/dotfiles/README.md

 ### Pentadactyl

-This is a Firefox extension which makes controlling Firefox with the keyboard only possible.
-It uses Vim style modal commands and is deeply recommended to try out.
+This is a Firefox extension which makes controlling Firefox with the keyboard easier.
+It uses Vim style modal commands and is very nice.
 The rc file consists of some bindings and appearence changes as well as "set defsearch=duckduckgo" which makes DuckDuckGo the default search engine.

 Management